starburstdata/docker-images/salt-cluster/README.md

 This is a really simple salt cluster with:
 * `salt-master` service on single node named `salt`
+* `salt-minion` service on single node named `salt-minion`
-* `salt-minion` services on 2 minion nodes running CentOS 7
+* cluster minion services on 2 nodes running CentOS 7

 Minions automatically connect to master.
 However, their keys need to be accepted before master can send commands to them: